SadiePi/Codemon/README.md

 TODO;
 ```

 Then we run `https://deno.land/x/codemon/src/arceus.ts` from the root of our Codex to generate/update the files.
+(TODO: full command)

 ### Define a new Type